-Except as otherwise indicated in the June 10, 2014 Memorandum of Understanding regarding overload assignments, or in successor agreements, overload appointments will be assigned an FTE percentage commensurate with normal workload duties and compensated accordingly.
+Overload assignments except those listed in Section 10 of the 2015-18 CBA, will be assigned an FTE percentage commensurate with normal workload duties and compensated accordingly.
 Faculty may request that overload compensation take the form of a course release.
 No bargaining unit faculty member may be disciplined or terminated for refusing an overload assignment.

 Appointments for which compensation is paid, in whole or in part, with federal funds may be ineligible for overload compensation.